-You are cordially invited to attend our 2011 Annual Meeting of Stockholders of Host Hotels & Resorts, Inc., which will be held at 10:00 a.m. on Thursday, May 12, 2011, at The Ritz-Carlton, Tysons Corner in McLean, Virginia.
-The doors will open at 9:30 a.m.
+You are cordially invited to attend our 2012 Annual Meeting of Stockholders of Host Hotels & Resorts, Inc., which will be held at 11:00 a.m. on Thursday, May 10, 2012, at The Ritz-Carlton, Tysons Corner in McLean, Virginia.
+The doors will open at 10:30 a.m.
 Our directors and management team will be available to answer questions.

-The attendance of stockholders at our annual meetings is helpful in maintaining communication and understanding.
+The attendance of stockholders at our annual meeting is helpful in maintaining communication and understanding of our business.
 We hope you will be able to join us.
-Whether or not you plan to attend, it is important that your shares be represented and voted at the meeting.
-You can ensure that your shares are represented by voting over the Internet, by telephone or by using a traditional proxy card.
+Whether or not you plan to attend, you can ensure that your shares are represented at the meeting by promptly voting and submitting your proxy by telephone or by Internet, or by completing, signing, dating and returning your proxy form.
 Instructions for these convenient ways to vote are set forth on the enclosed proxy card.
 If you attend the meeting, you may continue to have your shares voted as instructed in the proxy or you may withdraw your proxy at the meeting and vote your shares in person.

-We describe in detail the proposals to be introduced at the annual meeting in the attached Notice of 2011 Annual Meeting of Stockholders and Proxy Statement.
-Our 2010 Annual Report (including our Annual Report on Form 10-K filed with the Securities and Exchange Commission for the year ended December 31, 2010) is also enclosed.
+We describe in detail the proposals to be introduced at the annual meeting in the attached Notice of 2012 Annual Meeting of Stockholders and Proxy Statement.
+Our 2011 Annual Report (including our Annual Report on Form 10-K filed with the Securities and Exchange Commission) is also enclosed.
 We encourage you to read our Annual Report and hope you will find it interesting and useful.
 Thank you for your continued interest in Host Hotels & Resorts, and we look forward to seeing you at the meeting.